⚠️

 Facet - "One part of an object, situation, or subject that has many parts."

 The article covers advanced scenarios including asynchronous mapping with dependency injection, Entity Framework Core integration patterns, and expression tree transformation for LINQ compatibility.
-Performance analysis reveals 50-100ns execution times for single entity mapping with linear scaling characteristics for collection operations.

 1. Introduction

 In contemporary .NET development, the Data Transfer Object (DTO) pattern has become ubiquitous for creating boundaries between application layers, API contracts, and external integrations.
 However, this pattern often leads to significant code duplication, maintenance overhead, and potential for mapping errors.
-Traditional solutions like AutoMapper or Mapster introduce runtime costs and configuration complexity that can impact both performance and maintainability.

 Facet addresses these challenges through compile-time code generation, implementing what we term "facetting" - the process of creating lightweight, focused projections of richer domain models.
 This approach eliminates boilerplate while maintaining strong typing, compile-time safety, and zero runtime overhead.